Cibiv/GuaCAMOLE/README.md

 ### 1. Create Reference Distribution

+GuaCAMOLE relies on the library.fna files downloaded by Kraken2 to generate the reference distributions.
+The Kraken2 database needs to be downloaded with the ```--no-masking``` option with the ```kraken2-build``` command!

 To create a GC reference distribution from a Kraken2 database, run:

 ```bash

 create-reference-dist --lib_path path/to/kraken_db --read_len 150 --fragment_len 400 --ncores 20
 ```

+For GuaCAMOLE to run it also requires a Bracken database with the correct read length to exist in the Kraken database folder.

 ### 2. Run GuaCAMOLE for Species Abundance Estimation